Employment

 • Excellent salary packaging benefits

-You will possess a tertiary qualification in Social Work, Psychology, Social Sciences or comparable qualification OR substantial demonstrated experience in a related field; have a current Queensland driver’s license and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.
+You will possess a tertiary qualification in Social Work, Psychology, Social Sciences or similar, and/or substantial relevant work experience; have a current Queensland driver’s license, complete a criminal history clearance check and you must hold a current Working with Children Positive Notice (blue card) prior to commencing.

 Full-time | 76 hours per fortnight